 Got aches and pains?
 We’ve got Kristen DeStefano, our physical therapist, to the rescue!
-Today she talks elbow pains, and how to deal with ’em.
+Today she talks about one of the climber problems: elbow Injury, and how to deal with ’em.

 The elbow is a joint made up of the lower part of the humerus and the upper ends of the ulnar and radius, which make up the forearm.
 Four movements can occur at this joint.
 They are flexion (bending the elbow), extension (straightening the elbow), supination (turning the palm up), and pronation (turning the palm down).
 At the lower end of the humerus, you will see two bony prominences on either side.
 These are called the medial epicondyle (on the inside) and the lateral epicondyle (on the outside).
 These areas serve as muscle attachment sites, and therefore can be common spots for injury, particularly in climbers.

 The Dreaded “Epicondylitis”

 Epicondylitis (a blanket term that includes tennis and golfer elbows) is a disorder widely regarded as a type of tendinitis, which literally means “inflammation of the tendon”.
 As most everyone knows, inflammation is best handled with NSAIDs (like Advil) and ice.
 End of story, right?
 Not really… which may explain why so many climbers have chronic elbow problems that aren’t cured with ice and NSAIDs.